Goliath (Six Flags Over Georgia): Reception

-Joel Bullock from The Coaster Critic and Mike from NewsPlusNotes both praised the g-forces experienced while going through the helix, and the amount of airtime Goliath has.
-Bullock described Goliath as, "not only the park’s best roller coaster, but arguably the best coaster in the South East (south of Virginia)."
-Mike Collins from Coaster Radio particularly enjoyed the section of the roller coaster that takes riders outside of the park boundaries.
+Joel Bullock from The Coaster Critic and Mike from NewsPlusNotes both praised the g-forces experienced while going through the helix, as well as the amount of airtime Goliath has.
+Bullock described Goliath as "not only the park’s best roller coaster, but arguably the best coaster in the South East (south of Virginia)."
+Mike Collins from CoasterRadio.com particularly enjoyed the section of the roller coaster that takes riders outside of the park boundaries.
 He also said that, "[Goliath is] a fun and fast coaster.
 It’s all about the airtime... and you get a lot of it."

 In Goliath's opening year, it was voted the fourth best new ride for 2006 and the ninth best steel roller coaster in Amusement Today's Golden Ticket Awards.
 The roller coaster peaked at position four in 2009 and 2011.

 Incidents

 On July 27, 2006, a 45-year-old man was found unresponsive and not breathing on Goliath after losing consciousness during the ride.
 Park employees began to treat the man before he was taken to a local hospital and pronounced dead.
-After an inspection of the ride showed that the roller coaster was operating properly, it reopened to the public.
+After an inspection showed that the roller coaster was operating properly, it was reopened to the public.